MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ## Convert the point cloud to a mesh

-Both glTF and real-time rendering applications require that models be represented as a triangulated polygon surface.
+Both glTF and real-time rendering applications require that objects be represented as a triangulated polygon surface.
 You can use the **Particle Fluid Surface** command to connect the points into a logical surface as polygonal geometry.

 1. Click in the **Geometry** pane to open the **TAB Menu**, and then select **Fluid** \> **Particle Fluid Surface**.
 Then select the node, and add it to the **Geometry** pane.